-- a. complete the official registration form, or be separately identified on the form; - b. be a currently enrolled college or university student in an undergraduate or graduate program at the sponsoring university Time Of Registration - c. be registered for at least a part-time course load, as defined by his or her university, at the Time Of Registration.
+- a. complete the official registration form, or be separately identified on the form; - b. be a currently enrolled college or university student in an undergraduate or graduate program at the sponsoring university Time Of Registration (Feb 5 through Feb 28); - c. be registered for at least a part-time course load, as defined by his or her university, at the Time Of Registration.